batcholi/XenonCode/README.md

 # Trailing functions
 Any function may be called as a trailing function, even user-defined functions.
-The way this works is that it uses the leading variable as the first argument, and assigns the returning value to that leading variable.
+The way they work is that under the hood the leading variable is passed as the first argument to that function, and then assigned the returning value.
-When calling a trailing function, we must ommit the first argument as it already uses the leading variable as its first argument.
+When calling a trailing function, we must ommit the first argument as it automatically sends the leading variable as its first argument under the hood.
 If the function definition does not have any arguments, this is still valid, although we simply don't care about the current value of the leading variable, but we'll assign a new value to it.
 If the function definition does not have a return type, the value of the leading variable may be assigned the default generic value of 0 or "".
 Since we cannot pass Arrays as function arguments, arrays can only take their own specifically defined trailing functions.